-- If you want to change to a different financial institution, you must submit a new Direct Deposit Authorization (ET-7282) form or contact ETF. - If you want to change your deposit to a different account within the same financial institution, you may submit a new Direct Deposit Authorization (ET-7282) form or you may make this change by contacting ETF by telephone. - To avoid delays in receiving your payment, do not close your old account until ETF deposits start posting to your new account. - ETF will contact you if the direct deposit was unsuccessful due to an incorrect routing or account number or if your account is closed or frozen.
+- If you want to change to a different financial institution, you must submit a new Direct Deposit Authorization (ET-7282) form. - If you want to change your deposit to a different account within the same financial institution, you may submit a new Direct Deposit Authorization (ET-7282) form or you may make this change by contacting ETF by telephone. - To avoid delays in receiving your payment, do not close your old account until ETF deposits start posting to your new account. - ETF will contact you if the direct deposit was unsuccessful due to an incorrect routing or account number or if your account is closed or frozen.
+After ETF processes your direct deposit change request, ETF will mail you a letter confirming the change.